 DSAs are paid on top of the standard student support package and do not have to be paid back.
 The amount you receive depends on the support needs which arise from your disability and is not assessed according to your household income.

-If you are eligible for DSAs you will be required to apply for this in order to access ongoing support.
+If you are eligible for DSAs you will be required to apply for this in order to access ongoing support such as specialist study skills or mentoring.
 DSAs don’t cover disability-related costs you’d have if you weren’t attending a course, or costs that any student might have.

 In order to be eligible for DSA, students must meet the following criteria: